gto76/python-cheatsheet/README.md

 right = [[0.1, 0.6, 0.8], [0.1, 0.6, 0.8], [0.1, 0.6, 0.8]]  # Shape: (3, 3) <- !
 ```

-#### 3. If neither non-matching dimension has size 1, rise an error.
+#### 3. If neither non-matching dimension has size 1, raise an error.

 ### Example